-All good things (or not so good things) eventually come to an end.
-We’ve been in a rocky, long term relationship with AT&T ever since getting the 1st generation iPhone, with which we have been on the grandfathered, no longer available iPhone unlimited data plan since Day One.
-We have always upgraded to the brand new iPhone when it was released, because it was an iPhone with the bigger GBs and the WiFi (like the person in this very filthy, NSFW video).
+All good things (or not so good things) eventually must come to an end.
+We’ve been in a rocky, long term relationship with AT&T ever since getting the 1st generation iPhone, with which we have been on the “grandfathered, no longer available” iPhone unlimited data plan since Day One.
+We’ve always upgraded to the brand new iPhone when it was released, because it was an iPhone with the bigger GBs and the WiFi (like the person in this very filthy, NSFW video).

-It has been a long time since AT&T was the only game in town for iPhone owners and they have also recently changed their policy and no longer subsidize iPhone purchases (they will let you finance the full cost over 2 years with monthly payments, though.
+It’s been a long time since AT&T was the only game in town for iPhone owners and they’ve also recently changed their policy and no longer subsidize iPhone purchases (they’ll let you finance the full cost over 2 years with monthly payments, though.
 Big whoop).
 So for the first time ever, we held off getting the new iPhone last year and waited to see what options we had.
-When we got a letter from AT&T telling us that they were going to raise the price for the lifetime unlimited data starting in March, that was the last straw.
+When we got a letter from AT&T telling us they were going to raise the price for the lifetime unlimited data starting in March, that was the last straw.
 Included in that announcement was the disclaimer that we could cancel our contract, penalty free, within 60 days of the new charge showing up on our bill.
 Bingo!
 Time to go shopping for phone plans.

 Making the change to T-Mobile will be a big transition for us.
 Even more important than the $65/month price difference, it will totally transform the way we travel internationally.
 Up until now, we’ve had to extensively plan our travels overseas to make sure we’d have internet coverage.
 Back in the day, circa 2009 or so, that included buying a totally overpriced international data plan from AT&T. For 1 month of the international plan, we’d have to pay over $100 and even for all that, we got very little data (we could only use one phone and had just enough data to load a Google map if we were horribly lost or to upload a picture or two to Facebook.
 Forget about browsing or downloading emails).